aditya-raj/careers/README.rst

 No Match
 --------
 Most candidates will not be a match.
 While each case may be handled individually, all candidates who have on-site visits should be informed of no-match via phone.
 Others may be informed via email.
-All candidates should be treated respectfully.
+All candidates will be treated respectfully.

 Applicant Tracking System
 =========================